Ferrite bead: Theory of operation

-Ferrite beads are used as a passive low-pass filter, by dissipating radio frequency (RF) energy as heat, by design.
+Ferrite beads are used as a passive low-pass filter by dissipating radio frequency (RF) energy as heat by design.

-Pure inductors on the other hand have no resistance and hence do not dissipate energy as heat.
-Pure inductors only have inductive reactance, which reduces the flow of high frequency signals by returning some of their energy back towards the signal source (possibly reducing the amount of energy drawn) rather than dissipating that energy as heat (as done by the resistance in ferrite beads).
-While an inductor's reactance may commonly be referred to simply as impedance, impedance in general can be any combination of resistance and reactance.
+Ideal inductors, on the other hand, have no resistance and hence do not dissipate energy as heat.
+Ideal inductors only have inductive reactance, which reduces the flow of high-frequency signals by returning some of their energy back towards the signal source (possibly reducing the amount of power drawn) rather than dissipating that energy as heat (as done by the resistance in ferrite beads).
+While an inductor's reactance may commonly be referred to simply as impedance, impedance generally can be any combination of resistance and reactance.

 The geometry and electromagnetic properties of coiled wire over the ferrite bead result in an impedance for high-frequency signals, attenuating high-frequency EMI/RFI electronic noise.
-The energy is either reflected back up the cable, or dissipated as low-level heat.
+The energy is either reflected back up the cable or dissipated as low-level heat.
 Only in extreme cases is the heat noticeable.